Is Sustainable Shipping the Wave of the Future?

 5. Vessel Energy Fuel Efficiency

-This unique solution is focused on reducing fuel consumption to cut emissions and increase.
+This unique solution is focused on reducing fuel consumption to cut emissions.
 It works by using machine learning to analyze data gathered from embedded sensors during ship navigation to reduce the EEOI (Energy Efficiency Operational Indicator) and CO2 emissions.
 Its three interconnected lines of work are performance efficiency, anomaly detection, and routing strategies.

 How TFL Practices Sustainable Shipping